DanaMW/PowerShell-TuneUp/BinMenu/README.md

 UpDate: Changed the JSON config format for faster readng (Cant use new menu or settings manager unless you change).
 Finished the BinMenu Settings manager.
 ALL settings can be edited from the settings manager.
 Update: All working now except for the delete button, 115 of the Settings manager.
-Update Delete 115 now works as properly as I can get it. :)
+Update: Delete 115 now works as properly as I can get it. :)
+Update: Shrunk up that way to big top of the menu.
 ```
 <img src="/img/ShowBinMenu.png" alt="BinMenu"/>